johnbillion/wp-crontrol/CONTRIBUTING.md

 ## Reporting Security Issues

-You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+[You can report security bugs through the official WP Crontrol Vulnerability Disclosure Program on Patchstack](https://patchstack.com/database/vdp/wp-crontrol).
 The Patchstack team helps validate, triage, and handle any security vulnerabilities.
-[Report a security vulnerability here](https://patchstack.com/database/vdp/wp-crontrol).

 Do not report security issues on GitHub or the WordPress.org support forums.
 Thank you.